iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 ::

-    Native operations of the backend: ['r', 'cz', 'measure'] Coupling map of the backend: [[0, 2], [1, 2], [2, 3], [2, 4]]
+    Native operations of the backend: ['r', 'id', 'cz', 'measure'] Coupling map of the backend: [[0, 2], [1, 2], [2, 3], [2, 4]]

+Note that for IQM backends the identiy gate 'id' is not actually a gate that is executed on the device and is simply omitted.
 At IQM we identify qubits by their names, e.g. 'QB1', 'QB2', etc. as demonstrated above.
 In Qiskit, qubits are identified by their indices in the quantum register, as you can see from the printed coupling map above.
 Most of the time you do not need to deal with IQM-style qubit names when using Qiskit, however when you need, the methods